-If the transferFiles job template property is supported and its value's 'FileTransferMode.getTransferErrorStream()' method returns 'true', the error file SHALL be transferred by the underlying DRM system to the specified host or to the submit host if no hostname is specified.
+WhenIf the transferFiles job template property is supported and in its value's the FileTransferMode.getTransferErrorStream() method returns true, the outputerror file SHALL be transferred by the underlying DRM system to the specified host or to the submit host if no hostname is specified.

-If the transferFiles job template property is not supported or it's value's 'FileTransferMode.getTransferErrorStream()' method returns 'false', the error file is always kept at the host where the job is executed irrespective of whether a hostname was specified.
+When the 'transferFiles' job template property is not supported or its value's 'FileTransferMode.getTransferErrorStream()' method returns 'false', the error file is always kept at the host where the job is executed irrespective of a possible hostname specified irrespective of whether a hostname was specified.